FLAREPOINT

 We do not sell personal information.
 We disclose it only as follows:

-- To service providers (sub-processors) who help us run the Service, under contracts that limit their use to providing services to us.
-Current and anticipated categories include: cloud hosting and database (Supabase, Canadian region), transactional email (Resend), SMS (Twilio), document/PDF generation (PDFShift), AI processing (DeepSeek), and — for the Payments module — payment processing (e.g., Stripe and Canadian payment rails such as Interac and pre-authorized debit).
+• To service providers (sub-processors) who help us run the Service.
+Current and anticipated categories: cloud hosting and database (Supabase, Canadian region), transactional email (Resend), SMS (Twilio), document/PDF generation (PDFShift), AI processing (DeepSeek), sign-in (Google, optional), and — for the Payments module — payment processing (e.g., Stripe and Canadian payment rails such as Interac and pre-authorized debit).
+Where the provider offers a data-processing agreement we enter into one; where a provider offers only its standard published API terms, those terms govern and we limit what we send instead. §8 sets out which providers process data outside Canada.
 We maintain a current list of sub-processors and will provide it on request.

 7. Tenant isolation & access